Native Milkweed: A Beginner’s Guide

 Do NOT plant Tropical Milkweed

-Tropical Milkweed is a non-native milkweed that can host a parasite that kills monarchs.
+Tropical Milkweed is native to South America, and sadly can host a parasite that kills monarchs.
 It also confuses monarchs: “When grown in northern areas, where it can grow later in the year than native species, the presence of tropical milkweed may confuse monarchs into breeding at a time when they should be migrating.
 In California, where this milkweed is widely planted, it can be growing near overwintering sites along the coast and may spur monarchs to breed when they should be overwintering.”
 (Xerces Society)

 Xerces Society offers milkweed guides organized by region or state that list the milkweed varieties that are native.
 It’s a great resource to see the varieties that are native to your area.
 They also offer a way to search for places to buy milkweed seed in their Milkweed Seed Finder.